← Splor Blog

 • Light-colored fabrics for simpler setups

-Best for Direct-to-Fabric (DTF) Printing
+• Best for Direct-to-Film (DTF) Printing

 • Polyester or blended activewear for colorful, intricate designs